20cmDuro/DDGS/README.md

 # DDGS

-It will automatically create DM Groups in loop.
+It will automatically create DM Groups in a loop.

 ## Dependencies